cthogg/ai-showcase/README.md

 - The solution should reasonably respond to different desktop/laptop window sizes, but doesn’t need to be optimised for tablet or mobile.
 - The code written should be written with scalability in mind (e.g. will you be able to add new requirements later on without difficulty, etc.)
 - The solution should look good.
 You do not need to be an artist or graphic designer, but your design skills should be good enough to ensure the site has a consistent look with some degree of imagination involved.
-- Unit tests are not required but the solution should be testable & code should be easily readable / documented.
+- Unit tests are not required but the solution should be testable & code should be easily readable / documented

 ## Next Steps
 If I had more time I would do the following: